8 Ways to Never Get a Cavity or Lose a Tooth - Evidence-Based

 Fluoride, fluoride-free, toothpaste tablets, powders, baking soda, salt, or whatever else that’s out there, they are all incredibly safe and can help the bristles get a little deeper into the plaque if your brushing duration and technique isn’t the best.

-You can try brushing dry and every few times use a little toothpaste.
 If you use something that’s more abrasive such as powders or clay type material, you should have a good brushing technique, not starting on the same teeth every time, brushing lightly, and ask your dentist if they notice any excess wear for whatever reason.

 5. Mouthwash and Mouth Rinses

-Okay, I don’t know.
 I wasn’t able to find good studies that were done to my liking to recommend these things.
 The idea that a liquid “kills 99.9% of harmful bacteria” is a little suspect.
 How is it able to target the good and not the bad?
-Why can’t we use it in an IV - our ICU docs would love it!

 6. Dental Cleaning

 In the US, hardly anyone will argue with you if you say “everyone needs routine dental cleaning.”
 In the rest of the world, people will give you blank stares?
 Routine?
 Why?
-Don’t you brush and floss.
+Don’t you brush and floss??

 There are definitely groups of people who would greatly benefit from dental cleaning.
 I hope by now it’s clear that I’m not talking about the average person but someone who is proactive about their dental health.